 Apple doesn't have to sell the most iPhones in order to make the most money from the smartphone market.
 It's profitability that matters, to Apple at any rate.

 However, this is not necessarily true.
-As we noted in our article: How the low-cost iPhone will make money for Apple, while the company's profits have fallen for two consecutive quarters, and one reason for the declining profits is the fact that consumers are opting for the iPad mini over the regular iPad and the older iPhone 4S rather than the iPhone 5, it's not only the hardware that adds up to profits for Apple.
+While the company's profits have fallen for two consecutive quarters, and one reason for the declining profits is the fact that consumers are opting for the iPad mini over the regular iPad and the older iPhone 4S rather than the iPhone 5, it's not only the hardware that adds up to profits for Apple.
 There is another way Apple can make money from the iPhone - namely the software and services that the company sells to the iPhone owner.
 Apple has hinted at the transition to software and services in its earnings statements this year, breaking out those revenues for the first time.
 In the second quarter, for example, the category Apple labels as "iTunes/Software/Services" made $4 billion in revenue.

 If Apple can continue to grow the marketshare of the iPhone then it can continue to grow revenue from sales from iTunes and the App Store, and from everyone that makes a device for the iPhone (the company takes a cut from anything that has the Made for iPhone logo on the packaging).